 The momentum of this work has grown exponentially, and to meet the growing demand, the Partnership Brokers Association has been launched to promote partnership brokering and support partnership brokers worldwide.

-Building from the Partnership Brokering Project (managed by TPI on behalf of the International Business Leaders Forum since 2008), the new Association provides information about partnership brokering; a range of professional training courses for those operating as partnership brokers and a programme of action research and advocacy.
+Building from the Partnership Brokering Project (run by TPI on behalf of the International Business Leaders Forum since 2008), the new Association provides information about partnership brokering; a range of professional training courses for those operating as partnership brokers and a programme of action research and advocacy.